 - How long are your data stored?

 We store your personal data for the length of time that is necessary to decide on your application.
 Where no employment relationship is established between you and us, we may continue to store data for a longer period if this is necessary for defence against possible claims at law.
 In this case the application documents are erased three months after notification of the decision not to hire, except where legal disputes make a longer period of storage necessary.

 - Data protection officer

-You can consult our data protection officer on all questions related to the processing of your personal data and the exercise of your rights as laid down in the GDPR.
+You may consult our data protection officer in connection with all questions related to the processing of your personal data and the upholding of your rights as laid down in the GDPR.
 The officer can be contacted as follows:

 Auf dem Hahn 11